RadicallyOpen/RadicallyOpen/_events/2017-05-09-One-Day-Ohiostate.markdown

 Jimmy is the Intensive Treatment Division Director at the Columbus Ohio Veterans Administration.
 He specializes in the training, implementation and clinical supervision of the following Evidence Based Practices (EBP); Integrated Dual Diagnosis Treatment (IDDT), Assertive Community Treatment (ACT), Motivational Interviewing (MI), Motivational Enhancement Therapy (MET), and Dialectical Behavior Therapy (DBT).
 Jimmy is a certified introductory trainer for the emerging EBP, Radically Open-DBT.
 He has been practicing RO-DBT since 2014.
 Jimmy serves as an adjunct professor for the OSU College of Social Work where he received both his Bachelors and Master’s degrees in Social Work.

 #### Nate Tomcik, PhD
 Dr. Tomcik is a certified introductory trainer for Radically Open Dialectical Behavior Therapy and is the Director of Outpatient Behavioral Health at the Columbus VA.
-He received his PhD in Clinical Psychology from the University of Tennessee in 2005 and completed his postdoctoral work in community mental health, specializing in dual diagnosis treatment of adults and adolescents in underserved communities.He has been working within the VA to promote person centered and recovery oriented mental health care for the last 10 years.
+He received his PhD in Clinical Psychology from the University of Tennessee in 2005 and completed his postdoctoral work in community mental health, specializing in dual diagnosis treatment of adults and adolescents in underserved communities.
+He has been working within the VA to promote person centered and recovery oriented mental health care for the last 10 years.
 His primary research and clinical interests involve the dissemination of evidence based behavioral health treatment in integrated service delivery systems

 ### Registration Fee: $225.00
 *Late fees may apply if registration is received 5 days or less prior to the training.